JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 julia> ColorSchemes.leonardo
 ```

-If you're using Juno, the colors in the colorscheme should appear in the Plot window.
+If you're using Juno, for example, the colors in the colorscheme should appear in the Plots window.

 !["leo color scheme"](assets/figures/leo-colorscheme.png)